No one wants surgery but sometimes it’s necessary.

 Potential Complications & Side Effects of Thyroid Surgery

-As far as surgeries go, thyroid surgery is generally a very well tolerated operation which has a low incidence of complications.
+As far as surgeries go, thyroid surgery is generally a very well-tolerated operation that has a low incidence of complications.

 The thyroid gland sits very close to the surface of the skin so it is relatively easy to get to without large or deep incisions.